Galveston Property Tax Rates: 2026 Rates by City, School District & Taxing Entity

 | 2025 | $0.3257 | -37% |

 Despite falling rates, total tax bills for most homeowners have remained flat or increased because rising appraised values offset rate reductions.
+If your bill has gone up unexpectedly, read about common reasons your Galveston property tax bill may have increased.

 How Your Galveston County Property Tax Bill Is Calculated